apache/doris-website/docs/admin-manual/resource-admin/workload-group.md

 * max_queue_size: Optional, length of the query queue.
 When the queue is full, new queries will be rejected.
 The default value is 0, which means no queuing.
 * queue_timeout: Optional, query the timeout time in the queue, measured in milliseconds.
 If the query exceeds this value, an exception will be thrown directly to the client.
 The default value is 0, which means no queuing.
 * scan_thread_num: Optional, the number of threads used for scanning in the current workload group.
 The default value is -1, which means it does not take effect, the number of scan threads in the be configuration shall prevail.
 The value is an integer greater than 0.
+* max_remote_scan_thread_num: Optional.
+The maximum number of threads in the scan thread pool for reading external data sources.
+The default value is -1, which means the actual number of threads is determined by the BE and is typically related to the number of cores.
+* min_remote_scan_thread_num: Optional.
+The minimum number of threads in the scan thread pool for reading external data sources.
+The default value is -1, which means the actual number of threads is determined by the BE and is typically related to the number of cores.
+* tag: Optional.
+Default is empty.
+Assigns a tag to the Workload Group.
+The sum of resources for Workload Groups with the same tag cannot exceed 100%.
+If multiple values are desired, they can be separated by commas.
+Detailed description of the tagging function will follow.
+* read_bytes_per_second: Optional.
+Specifies the maximum I/O throughput when reading internal tables in Doris.
+The default value is -1, which means there is no limit on I/O bandwidth.
+Note that this value is not bound to disks but to folders.
+For example, if Doris is configured with two folders for storing internal table data, the maximum read I/O for each folder will not exceed this value.
+If these two folders are configured on the same disk, the maximum throughput control will be twice the read_bytes_per_second.
+The directory where files are written is also subject to this value.
+* remote_read_bytes_per_second: Optional.
+Specifies the maximum I/O throughput when reading external tables in Doris.
+The default value is -1, which means there is no limit on I/O bandwidth.

 Notes: